 The SUP technique basics

-The resulting triangle of forces between the pull arm, push arm and upper body leads to a stable posture on the one hand and promotes an effective paddle stroke on the other.
-A triangle of forces is also created by the upper body, water surface and paddle, which gives you a lot of stability while paddling.
+The resulting triangle of forces between the pull arm, push arm and upper body leads to a stable body posture on the one hand and promotes an effective paddle stroke on the other.
+A triangle of forces is also created by the upper body, water surface and paddle, which gives you a lot of stability when paddling.